 - Advise the Customer of Your Policies.
 The customer should receive a written explanation of your credit and collection policies; that is, how you expect them to behave.
 Ideally, make it part of your Credit Application, but always email it afterward, so they understand the rules of the game.

 - Credit Application.
-Use a credit application system which incorporates your policies and other agreements, utilizing e-signatures, so you have an official, signed agreement.
+Use an automated credit application, which incorporates your policies and other agreements, utilizing e-signatures, so you have an official, signed agreement.
 This will save you countless hours that you spend calling debtors.